DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-In this paper, we explore how to effectively and efficiently apply DL on wearable devices.
+\mysection{Introduction} Making deep learning (DL for short in the rest of this paper) tasks run on mobile devices has raised huge interests in both the academia~\cite{conf/mobisys/MathurLBBFK17, conf/huc/RaduLBMMK16, conf/ipsn/LaneBGFJQK16, conf/mobicom/GeorgievLRM16, conf/sensys/BhattacharyaL16, conf/huc/LaneGQ15, conf/wmcsa/LaneG15, xu2018deeptype} and the industry~\cite{onDeviceIntelligence, GoogleTranslate, xu2018mobile}.
+In this paper, we focus on how to effectively and efficiently apply DL on wearable devices.
 Our study is motivated by three key observations.
 First, wearable devices are becoming increasingly popular.
-For example, a recent CNET article~\cite{cnet_smartwatch} estimated that smartwatch sales will jump from 30 million in 2015 to 67 million in 2017.
-By contrast, Switzerland exported only 28 million timepieces in 2015, and is experiencing a steep decline in watch sales~\cite{swiss_watch1, swiss_watch2}.
-Second, DL on wearable devices enables new usage scenarios.
+According to a recent market research report, the estimated global market value of smartwatch is \$10.2 billion in 2017, and is expected to witness an annual growth rate of 22.3\% from 2018 to 2023~\cite{smartwatch2023}.
+Second, DL on wearable devices enables new applications.
 Due to their on-body and ubiquitous nature, wearables can collect a wide spectrum of data such as body gesture, heartbeat reading, fitness tracking, eye tracking, and vision (through a smart glass).
-Such unique groups of sensor data create countless opportunities for DL.
-Third, despite a plethora of work on general mobile DL, there exist much fewer studies focusing specifically on the interplay between DL and the wearable ecosystem.
+Such unique data creates countless applications for DL.
+Third, despite a plethora of work on DL on smartphones, so far very few studies focus specifically on the interplay between DL and the wearable ecosystem.